 Referred to as Naturally Assisted Detox, the chemical free alternative is a combination of natural supplements, minerals and vitamins delivered both intravenously and orally.
 The key ingredient called nicotinamide adenide dinucleotide (NAD) helps the body to convert vitamin B3 to stimulate brain cell restoration, improve mental clarity, speed up the healing process and ease withdrawal symptoms as comfortable as possible.

 Also upon admission to Sovereign Health, you will be thoroughly assessed by our professional staff, each expert in their particular discipline.
 Note will be taken of any underlying conditions such as anxiety or depression.
 All conditions must be treated concurrently in order to achieve the most successful outcome; this is referred to as dual diagnosis.
 Our staff will design a treatment plan to focus on your individual needs.

 You will participate in individual and group therapy.
 Individual therapy is one-on-one with a compassionate clinician.
-There are also alternative therapeutic activities offered included in our brain wellness program such as equine therapy art, music, yoga, meditation and exercise.
+There are also alternative therapeutic activities offered included in our brain wellness program such as equine therapy art, yoga, meditation and exercise.

 Treatment includes cognitive assessment.
 Detection of cognitive impairment determines whether a person needs further evaluation.
 Cognitive testing measures a person’s intelligence and mental ability.
 Some of the specific areas measured by cognitive ability include problem-solving, verbal ability, numerical ability, reasoning, memory and general intelligence.
 When you are ready to return home, continuing care is available to provide support and encouragement.